Selena Gomez & the Scene: 2011–2012: When the Sun Goes Down, hiatus, and split

 On February 15, 2011, Hollywood Records confirmed that a new album was in the works.
 The album was initially titled Otherside, but was later changed to When the Sun Goes Down.
 The album was released on June 28, 2011.
 The album expanded on the pop and dance elements found on the band's last album, and features a more electropop and synthpop sound.
 The album also explores organic instrumentation.
 The sound of the album was compared to recent releases by artists such as Kelly Clarkson among others.
 When the Sun Goes Down featured writing credits from writers and producers such as pop icon Britney Spears, pop singer Katy Perry, and Rock Mafia, among others.
 The album received a mixed reviews with the album's second single receiving a 4× Platinum certification from the RIAA.
 The record debuted at number 4 on the Billboard 200 with sales of 78,000 copies in its first week of release.
 This marked the highest first week sales for the band to date, outselling their first two albums by nearly 12,000 copies.
 As of 2012, When the Sun Goes Down has sold an estimated 642,000 copies in the US alone.

 The album's lead single "Who Says" had its world premiere on On Air with Ryan Seacrest on March 8.
 The accompanying music video, which was directed by Chris Applebaum, premiered on VEVO on March 11.
 "Who Says" was a critical success but was only successful in the US, receiving a moderate success worldwide, becoming the band's highest-peaking song on the Hot 100 chart to date, where it peaked at number 21.
 The song was certified Platinum by the RIAA.
 The second single from the album was "Love You like a Love Song".
 The song was serviced to contemporary hit radio airplay on August 16, 2011, in the United States.
 The single peaked at number 22 on the Hot 100 chart.
 It became their highest-charting single on the Pop Songs chart based on radio airplay, where it peaked at No. 6.
 The single was later certified 4× Platinum in the U.S. "Hit the Lights" was released as the third and final single in 2012, but it failed to have much success.
 On March 23, 2011, Hollywood Records announced the We Own the Night Tour, which began on July 24, 2011 and ended on February 11, 2012.

 On January 7, 2012, Gomez announced that the band was on hiatus and that they would not release a new album in 2012.
 On July 22, 2012, Selena Gomez & the Scene won "Choice Music: Group" for the third time in a row at the 2012 Teen Choice Awards.
-Selena Gomez later announced that the hiatus was now a permanent split for her to focus on her growing acting career and embark on her solo career.
+By 2017, Gomez had confirmed the hiatus was a permanent split for her to focus on acting and solo music career.